abmt-community/rt_mbed/readme.rst

 Notes
 =====
-- This code is made to be modified by you!
-This is a very simple runtime that might need modifications to suite your needs.
 - Fastest raster can be 1ms (1ms clock) or async.
 - Saving parameters is not supported.
 After reset they have the default value